 My main interest lies in the creative art, rather than in critical art (what art can create- not what it can criticize).
 If used properly rather than abused, art can create a space, a field of immanence on which higher state of awareness can occur.
 Focusing on the potential artistic practice contains and accumulating practical knowledge of ways this potential can be used are my main artistic and personal concerns.

 The Zolder Museum started partly because I had a strong need to stay with my work and make a long term project that has the ability to stretch through time in all directions (past, present and future i.e. art history, contemporary art and art of future generation artists).
 I started to study art history in a personal way, thinking of my art practice as continuation of artistic creation of all those who came before me and laying down a foundation for all those who will come in the future development of art.

-The Zolder Museum is a communal project and it is supported by a strong, growing community who feels the necessity for a small, intimate corner of the art world.
-The Zolder Museum would not be possible without generous moral and advisory support from all artists who exhibited/gave talks in the Zolder Museum since its beginning.
+The Zolder Museum was a communal project and it was supported by a strong, growing community who feelt the necessity for a small, intimate corner of the art world.
+The Zolder Museum would not have been possible without a generous moral and advisory support from all artists who exhibited/gave talks in the Zolder Museum since its beginning.

 In March 2014, in the Spirit of Constant Change the Zolder Museum transformed from its museum form into the fashion form; The Fashion of Christ is now formally doing the work which was for two long years appointed to the Zolder Museum.

 I would like to express my deep gratitude to the form- the museum- for serving its purpose of being my personal joy-ride.

 Founder and EX-director of the Zolder Museum: Iva Supic Jankovic